Infinity Pool design

 Further reading

-Overflow System and Circulation
+Overflow system and circulation

 To illustrate the system’s distinctiveness, a diagram is often used to compare a traditional skimmer pool with an overflow pool.